trueutkarsh/vscode-tiny-browser-extension/README.md

 ## Features

 ### Done
-* Open hardcoded urls
+1. Open hardcoded urls
+2. Read urls from dialogue box or commandbox itself

 ### TODO

-1. Read urls from dialogue box or commandbox itself
-2. Retain webview on switching tabs
+3. Retain webview on switching tabs
-3. Try external loading css
+4. Try external loading css
-4. Open new url in same/other window
+5. Open new url in same/other window

 ## Limitations / Issues

-* Can't open dynamic urls, pdfs, video urls
+* Can't open
+* * pdfs
+* * Webpages with
+* * * images
+* * * gifs
+* * * videos

+* Why ?
+* * This is primarily because no we can't do ajax calls here and xmlhttp request doesn't waits for all asynchronous calls to get finished.

 ## Requirements